Nomadland: Critical response

 IndieWire's poll of 231 critics included Nomadland in its Best Movies of 2020.
 According to Metacritic, the film was ranked the best of 2020 by critics more often than any other.
-In 2021, it was included on Forbess list of "The Top 150 Greatest Films Of The 21st Century."
-In 2022, it ranked number 10 on Time Outs list of "The 100 Best Movies of the 21st century So Far," saying that the film "expertly stitches together realism, moments of sheer transcendence and a lightly-worn radicalism in a way that feels nothing but unpatronizing and empathetic."
-In August 2023, Collider ranked the film at number 13 on its list of "The 20 Best Drama Movies of the 2020s So Far," calling it "a moving portrayal of the American nomadic lifestyle" and praised the lead character of Fern as "endearing ... because of her self-confidence, but it never feels like she’s attempting to impose her choice of lifestyle on anyone else."
+In 2022, Time Out ranked it tenth on its list of "The 100 Best Movies of the 21st century So Far", saying that the film "expertly stitches together realism, moments of sheer transcendence and a lightly-worn radicalism in a way that feels nothing but unpatronizing and empathetic."
+In August 2023, Collider ranked the film 13th on its list of "The 20 Best Drama Movies of the 2020s So Far", calling it "a moving portrayal of the American nomadic lifestyle" and McDormand's character, Fern, "endearing ... because of her self-confidence, but it never feels like she's attempting to impose her choice of lifestyle on anyone else."
 In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 312.

 McDormand loudly howled toward the ceiling when accepting the Oscar for Best Picture, which drew confusion from many audience members and press outlets.
-She went on to explain this was done to honor the film's Sound Mixer, Michael "Wolf" Snyder, who had died shortly before the release of the film.
+She later explained she did this to honor the film's sound mixer, Michael "Wolf" Snyder, who had died shortly before the film's release.

 Reaction in China

-According to western media, Zhao and the film's success prior to and leading up to the Golden Globes and the Oscars were initially praised on Chinese social media outlets, as well as official state-controlled news media.
+According to western media, Zhao and the film's success leading up to the Golden Globes and the Oscars were initially praised on Chinese social media outlets, as well as official state-controlled news media.

-After the Golden Globes, Zhao was scrutinized by Chinese netizens over her remarks in a 2013 interview for Filmmaker magazine, in which she described China as "a place where there are lies everywhere".
+After the Golden Globes, Zhao was scrutinized by Chinese netizens over her remarks in a 2013 interview for Filmmaker magazine, in which she called China "a place where there are lies everywhere".
 In response to the controversy, Nomadland was pulled from theatrical release by Disney China, and the 93rd Academy Awards were censored by Chinese media outlets along with all mention of Zhao or the film on social media.